-Oil production operations continued at an increased rate from the producing fields including Jackson and from wells including recent wells in the Irtalie East, Watson, Watson North and Watkins Fields.
+Oil production operations continued at a decreased rate from the producing fields including Jackson and from wells including recent wells in the Irtalie East, Watson, Watson North and Watkins Fields.
 New pipelines and production infrastructure were completed.
-Australian \$ oil prices remained attractive and cost cutting efforts continued.
-New drilling is planned for later in 2019.
+Australian \$ oil prices were lower with offsets from hedging.
+Cost cutting efforts continued.
+New appraisal drilling continued in the financial year with very good success.

-Further Later Development Plans were lodged with the Department of Natural Resources Mines and Energy for the Naccowlah Block ATP 1189P Petroleum Leases and lease renewals were issued.
+Further Later Development Plans were lodged with the Department of Natural Resources Mines and Energy for the Naccowlah Block ATP 1189P Petroleum Leases and a number of lease renewals were pending.

-The operator Santos Limited undertook further near field exploration (NFE) and development drilling in the 12 months ending 30 June 2019 and Bounty participated in all wells with the following results:-
+The operator Santos Limited undertook further near field exploration (NFE) and development drilling in the 12 months ending 30 June 2020 and Bounty participated in all wells with the following results:-